-- No current need; no need for action or intervention.
-No evidence of atypical behaviors (repetitive or stereotyped behaviors) in the infant/child. - Identified need requires monitoring, watchful waiting, or preventive activities.
-Atypical behaviors (repetitive or stereotyped behaviors) reported by caregivers or familiar individuals that may have mild or occasional interference in the child's functioning. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Atypical behaviors (repetitive or stereotyped behaviors) generally noticed by unfamiliar people and have notable interference in the child's functioning. - 3 Problems are dangerous or disabling; requires immediate and/or intensive action.
-Atypical behaviors (repetitive or stereotyped behaviors) occur with high frequency, and are disabling or dangerous.
+- 0 No evidence of any needs; no need for action. - No evidence of atypical behaviors (repetitive or stereotyped behaviors) in the infant/child. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - Atypical behaviors (repetitive or stereotyped behaviors) reported by caregivers or familiar individuals that may have mild or occasional interference in the child's functioning. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Atypical behaviors (repetitive or stereotyped behaviors) generally noticed by unfamiliar people and have notable interference in the child's functioning. - 3 Need is dangerous or disabling; requires immediate and/or intensive action. - Atypical behaviors (repetitive or stereotyped behaviors) occur with high frequency, and are disabling or dangerous.

-EC9.
-SLEEP
+21. SLEEP